mendix/docs/content/en/docs/howto/integration/share-data-sources/share-data-between-apps.md

 You have created a simple app with the entity **Customer**, and a web page where you can view and edit details for this entity.

-Customize the home page further by changing the banner text.
+Customize the home page further by adding banner text.

 ## 4 Publishing to the Catalog {#publishing}